How to Fade Dark Spots Without Damaging Your Skin Barrier

 SPF50

-No dark-spot routine works well if you skip sunscreen.
-That is not a brand slogan.
-It is basic pigment logic.
-UV exposure and visible light can keep pigmentation active or worsen it.
+A dark-spot routine is incomplete without sunscreen.
+UV exposure and visible light may make dark spots and uneven-looking tone appear more noticeable.
 Use a sunscreen you will actually wear daily.
-Gymsegbe’s Habaek SPF50 Sun Protection Face Moisturizer brings sun protection into the barrier-first conversation instead of treating it like an afterthought.
+Gymsegbe’s Habaek SPF50 Sun Protection Face Moisturizer brings sun protection into the barrier-first routine instead of treating it like an afterthought.

-The Korean Glass Skin Routine for Sensitive, Dry, Dull Skin With Dark Spots
+The Gymsegbe AM/PM Routine for Dark Spots

-Morning Routine (AM)
+Core Morning Routine

-5. Protect the progress: Finish with Habaek SPF50.
+4. Protect: Finish with Habaek SPF50.

-Night Routine (PM)
+Core Night Routine

-1. Prep again: Use Dynamic Toner.
+1. Prep: Use Dynamic Toner.

-Weekly or Occasional Step
+Optional Weekly Step

-If You Want the Simplest “All-in-One Start”
+If You Want the Simplest Start

 If you do not want to build each step individually, start with the Full Size Korean Skincare + Hyper Serum AM, PM Regimen Set or the Hyper Serum AM & PM Duo.
 Both make the AM/PM split easier to follow.